What is marketing automation—and how can you use it to save time and make money?

-As we explained in our [definitive guide to gym websites] (LINK TO FIRST ARTICLE), a call to action is the most important element of your site.
+As we explained in our essential elements of a great website post, a call to action is the most important element of your site.
 The home run: A visitor books an appointment for a consultation using an integrated booking system that logs the appointment, delivers confirmation and issues reminders.

 The next best thing: A visitor enters contact information on your site, triggering automations that will warm the lead and encourage him or her to book an appointment sometime in the future.

 Without contact info, your rocket ship has no fuel.
 But as soon as you acquire contact info—email addresses and phone numbers—you can unleash preloaded marketing sequences designed to educate, impress and encourage clients to book an appointment with your expert staff.

 In the marketing world, a “prospect” is anyone who might become a client.
 In most cases, it’s a huge pool, and it includes hosts of people who haven’t heard of you—yet.